 For example, we quickly learned how passionate the EcoTools community was about cruelty-free beauty, with frequent questions flowing in about the products featured in our photos.
 So, we made sure that every cosmetic product featured, even in our UGC content is cruelty-free.
 Now, month-over-month, we see our engagement continue to trend upward.

 Although we’ve highlighted the top factors, there are many others that will come into play as you lead your brand on to Instagram greatness.
 If that seems like a scary step, or if you feel like your brand needs a little more help, give us a call.
-Start the conversation with Michael Baer at 844.LC.IDEAS.
+Reach out to Mat Lignel at 844.LC.IDEAS and let’s chat.

 Our monthly newsletters outline what’s next in our advertising world – and by opting in, you’ll be the first to know.
 To start receiving updates from Laughlin Constable, subscribe here.